epsil/epsil.github.io/gll/index.md

      (compute))))
 ```

-First, we create a new trampoline and an empty `results`{.scheme} list.
-After defining a few local functions, we make a stream that invokes the parser with a continuation that will add successful results to `results`{.scheme}.
-The local function `compute`{.scheme} is invoked to step through the trampoline's stack until at least one result shows up in `results`{.scheme} or the stack is exhausted.
-The results are returned lazily by calling the local `stream`{.scheme} function, which creates a stream where the first results are taken from `results`{.scheme}, and the rest are produced by calling `compute`{.scheme} again.
+First, we create a new trampoline and an empty `results` list.
+After defining a few local functions, we make a stream that invokes the parser with a continuation that will add successful results to `results`.
+The local function `compute` is invoked to step through the trampoline's stack until at least one result shows up in `results` or the stack is exhausted.
+The results are returned lazily by calling the local `stream` function, which creates a stream where the first results are taken from `results`, and the rest are produced by calling `compute` again.

-In other words, instead of stepping through the whole call stack at once with the `run`{.scheme} method, `run-parser`{.scheme} performs a more fine-grained execution with `step`{.scheme}.
+In other words, instead of stepping through the whole call stack at once with the `run` method, `run-parser` performs a more fine-grained execution with `step`.
 Whenever it obtains a result, it stops execution, unless forced to produce more (and the call stack is not exhausted).

-Finally, we can create a cleaner interface where the `tramp`{.scheme} and `cont`{.scheme} arguments are optional:
+Finally, we can create a cleaner interface where the `tramp` and `cont` arguments are optional:

 ```scheme
 (define-syntax-rule (define-parser parser body)